MGASALUCAS/emai-pracs-2025/02_supervised_learning/README.md

 # Phase 2: Supervised Learning - Learning from Examples

-> **"Supervised learning is like having a teacher who shows you examples and tells you the right answers."** - Inspired by Terence Tao's pedagogical approach
+> **"Supervised learning is like having a teacher who shows you examples and tells you the right answers."**

-## 🎯 Learning Objectives
+## Learning Objectives

 By the end of this phase, you will:
 - Understand the fundamental concepts of supervised learning